hal0x2328/RpcFindStorage/README.md

 and overhead required if the same query was answered by an operation in the smart contract running inside the Neo VM.

-Currently the Neo source code needs to be modified using this [patch](https://github.com/neo-project/neo/pull/514/files?diff)

 ## Compile
 ```
 git clone https://github.com/neo-project/neo